MarieHouillon/FACILE-RS-actions/docs/joss/paper.md

 context, several metadata standards are widely used across the scientific community:

 - the Citation File Format (CFF) [@Druskat2021CFF] aims to indicate to users how to cite a software package
-- DataCite [@DataCite2021] is a standard Metadata schema for archiving digital assets.
+- DataCite [@DataCite2021] is a standard Metadata schema for archiving digital assets
 - CodeMeta [@jones2017codemeta] is an extension of schema.org created to standardize the exchange of software metadata across repositories and organizations